 Health worker migration and health systems

-Everyone in the world has an equal right to the best chance at good health, and for that, they need health workers.
+Everyone in the world has an equal right to the best chance at good health.
+For that, we need health workers.
 Health workers provide a broad spectrum of care, from advice and support to lifesaving surgery – and everything between.

 Migrant health workers make an enormous contribution to the UK’s National Health Service.
 Over 36% of Doctors in the UK received their Primary Medical Qualification outside the country.
 A quarter of all doctors are trained outside of Europe in countries such as India, Nigeria, Pakistan, Sri Lanka South Africa and Sudan.
 Over one fifth of UK nurses and midwives were born outside of the UK.